gympass/unplugins/packages/unplugin-graphql-parse/README.md

 # `unplugin-graphql-parse`

 Parse GraphQL SDL files to DocumentNode AST objects.
-This is usefull for passing it to Graphql Servers, for example.
+This is useful for passing it to Graphql Servers, for example.

----

 ```ts
 import sdl from 'Schema.graphql';